10 Quirky and Unusual Statues You Shouldn’t Miss In Barcelona

 The ten-metre statue, which depicts an oversized orange prawn or crayfish, was originally part of the decor of the Gasmbrinus seafood restaurant.

-When the restaurant closed, the giant fibreglass lobster was purchased by Barcelona City Council and restored before being installed on the waterfront next to Port Vell Harbour, where it takes pride of place.
+When the restaurant closed, the giant fibreglass crustacean was purchased by Barcelona City Council and restored before being installed on the waterfront next to Port Vell Harbour, where it takes pride of place.

 3. Woman and Bird by Joan Miró